Krakkow/Droxi.Ai-Assignment/README.md

 test_merge_sync.py

+“Note: when running against the provided Gmail/Trello environment, the sync tests report mismatches for ‘Baking secrets’, ‘Create automation tests’ and ‘Have a great year’.
+These failures represent detected inconsistencies between the expected behavior and the sample data, not issues in the test code.”

 These compare live Gmail inbox data with live Trello board data.

 ## 🖥️ Task #3 – UI Automation (Playwright + POM)